smurfix/elm-dict-tree-zipper/README.md

-# MultiwayTreeZipper
+# DictTreeZipper

-This library was created with the goal of allowing a multiway tree to be navigated and updated.
+This library was created with the goal of allowing a dict-based tree to be navigated and updated.

-I ran into the problem when designing a tree UI control to use with The Elm Architecture.
-I realized that to keep track of the state in the model for things like whether a node is selected or expanded, I needed a way to update specific nodes through actions.

-There will be more examples to come, but this is meant as a library to solve a piece of the puzzle, which will be used with others to create a Tree UI control
+This is a mod of MultiWayTreeZipper, except that the keys to access an individual node are lists of paths instead of a key that's searched in the whole tree -- that doesn't scale.

 # Run tests (from a cloned repo)
     npm install -g elm